rveltz/Tractography.jl/docs/src/index.md

 ## A word on performance

-The examples which follow have not **all** been written with the goal of performance but rather simplicity (for now).
+The examples which follow have not **all** been written with the goal of performance but rather simplicity.

 However, note that this code was used to sample 500 000 000 000 streamlines on GPU for a recent publication.